charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 At its origin, the motivation was simple: to create an **easier and better way to practice object-oriented programming**, while keeping it interesting.
 This vision was always balanced with a strong determination to **integrate established paradigms and principles**, rather than reinvent what already exists.
-👉 **Clprolf can thus be seen as a programming paradigm in itself, one that integrates methodology directly into the language while staying fully compatible with object-oriented programming.**
+👉 **Clprolf can thus be seen as a structured approach to object-oriented programming, making certain architectural principles explicit while remaining fully compatible with classical OOP.**

 ---